SystemRDL/systemrdl-compiler/docs/multi_file_compilation.rst

+.. _multifile_compilation:

 Multi-file Compilation
 ======================

 The ability to split a SystemRDL register model into several RDL files seems like an inherently useful way to manage a design that spans multiple components.

 Unfortunately, the SystemRDL 2.0 spec provides no insight on how "compilation units" are handled.
 Below are the assumptions I made to guide the implementation of this compiler.

 Each file is its own compilation unit
 -------------------------------------
-### Semantics:

 * The contents of files included using one or more `include` directives become part of the compilation unit of the file within which they are included.
 * Declarations must be completed within the boundaries of a compilation unit.
   If there is a declaration that is incomplete at the end of a compilation unit, it shall be a compile error.
 * Any Verilog-style preprocessor macros defined within a file are discarded at the end of the compilation unit.

-### Rationale:
+**Rationale**

 Isolating each file provided to the compiler to a design unit reduces confusing scenarios where things like preprocessor macros 'leak' unexpectedly between files.